 Once you’ve done these two things, then you can build links with local businesses and generate local content.
 You need to establish that initial presence in order to build out from there.

-SEO Link Building Tips: Practical Steps to Take For Improving Local SEO
+SEO Link Building Tips: Practical Local SEO Strategies

 Now that we’ve talked enough about what you’re looking to do with link building and Local SEO, now we’ll provide some tips on how to go about doing it.
 You may not be able to take advantage of all of these tips but they offer a great jumping-off point for getting your local SEO link building on track.